ryankinnard/Flixster/README.md

 <img src="gifs/Flixster2.gif" width=250><br>
 ### Notes
 Had some trouble when viewing app in landscape.
-Initally, it would render in reverse but was able to fix issue but not using the new windowed emulator on Android Studio.
+Initially, it would render in reverse but was able to fix issue but not using the new windowed emulator on Android Studio.

 ### Open-source libraries used